Skip to main content.

 Elizabeth Palmer Peabody's Chronological Grids

-Elizabeth Palmer Peabody was born in Massachusetts in 1804.
-Today, she is most widely recognized for her proximity to more famous men—in particular, to the writers of the American Renaissance, such as Ralph Waldo Emerson and Nathaniel Hawthorne, and to early champions of educational reform, such as Bronson Alcott and Horace Mann.
-(One of her sisters, Sophia Amelia Peabody, was married to Hawthorne; and the other, Mary Tyler Peabody, was married to Mann).
-But Elizabeth Palmer Peabody had intellectual impact in her own right: the bookstore that she ran out of her home, at 13 West Street, in Boston, functioned as the de facto salon for the transcendentalist movement.
+Today, Peabody is still most widely recognized for her proximity to more famous men—in particular, to the writers of the American Renaissance, such as Ralph Waldo Emerson and Nathaniel Hawthorne, and to early champions of educational reform, such as Bronson Alcott and Horace Mann.
+She is certainly not accorded a prominent place in any major history of data visualization.
+But her contributions to each of these areas, including visualization, were substantial.
+The bookstore that she ran out of her home, at Boston's 13 West Street, functioned as the de facto salon for the transcendentalist movement.
 She edited and published the first version of Henry David Thoreau's essay on civil disobedience.
-And she is credited with starting the first kindergarten in the United States.
+She can be credited with starting the first kindergarten in the United States.
+And, as this chapter will assert, she offered a transformative view of the uses and value of data visualization, one which challenges the teleological account of the field's emergence, as well as the epistemological assumptions that—as a result of this account—have become embedded in the field.

 One of the four chronological charts included in Elizabeth Palmer Peabody’s Chronological History of the United States.
 This chart shows the significant events of the sixteenth century.
 The chart is a 10 by 10 grid, for a total of 100 squares, each representing one year of the century.
 The chart is read from left to right and from top to bottom such that the year 1501 corresponds to the top left square and 1600 corresponds to the bottom right square.
 Each square is further divided into nine smaller squares, the position of which represents a specific type of event, according to the following key: